Petronius Maximus: Aftermath

-On 2 June 455, three days after Maximus' death, Geiseric captured the city of Rome and sacked it for two weeks.
+On 2 June 455, three days after Maximus's death, Geiseric captured the city of Rome and sacked it for two weeks.
 Amidst the pillaging and looting of the city, and in response to the pleas of Pope Leo I, the Vandals are said to have refrained from arson, torture, and murder.
-Some modern historians assert that temples, public buildings, private houses and even the emperor's palace were destroyed.
-The Vandals also shipped many boatloads of Romans to North Africa as slaves, destroyed works of art and killed a number of citizens.
-The Vandals' activities during the sack gave rise to the modern term vandalism.
+The Vandals' activities during the sack gave rise to the modern term "vandalism".
 Geiseric also carried away the empress Licinia Eudoxia and her daughters Placidia and Eudocia.